atom/atom/CONTRIBUTING.md

 #### Local development

-All packages can be developed locally.
-For instructions on how to do this, see [Contributing to Official Atom Packages][contributing-to-official-atom-packages] in the [Atom Flight Manual](http://flight-manual.atom.io).
+Atom Core and all packages can be developed locally.
+For instructions on how to do this, see the following sections in the [Atom Flight Manual](http://flight-manual.atom.io):

+* [Hacking on Atom Core][hacking-on-atom-core]
+* [Contributing to Official Atom Packages][contributing-to-official-atom-packages]

 ### Pull Requests